junaama/word-finder/README.md

 #### MVP
 - Find and use external api
 - Render data on page
+- Allow user to navigate through multiple pages
-- Allow user to interact with the page
+- Allow user to submit form to determine answer to question
 - Mobile first responsive design
 -